altercation/storage-gen/README.md

 ### Trust but Verify:

 storage-gen is non-destructive.
 It merely outputs a script that can (and must) be reviewed prior to execution.
-You can run it on your live system safely.
+You can run storage-gen on a live system safely.
 However the final output script is potentially dangerous in that it makes partition changes.
 It is absolutely your own responsibility to make sure the final script does what you want it to!

 ### Requirements:

 Init-storage expects certain linux utilities (lsblk, mount, mkfs.*) as well as zsh.
-Why zsh?
+An aside: Why zsh?
 Init-storage was written primarily for use on new Arch Linux installations, and zsh is the default shell on the Arch install medium.
-Zsh is also a capable and well documented scripting language, albeit it one prone to hieroglyphic like parameter expansions.
+Zsh is a capable and well documented scripting language, albeit it one prone to hieroglyphic like parameter expansions.
+Regardless, something of this scope may be best rewritten in another language.

 ### Intended Systems: